JeffSackmann/tennis_wta/README.md

 ITF and tour-level qualifying match results are stored in a separate yearly file (e.g. 'wta_matches_qual_itf_2014.csv').

 These files are in the same format as my ATP player, rankings, and results databases (https://github.com/JeffSackmann/tennis_atp).
 There's a small amount of sample code available there (https://github.com/JeffSackmann/tennis_atp/tree/master/examples).

+(update, 6 sept) Some match stats are now included!
+They are mostly complete for tour-level matches back to 2006; there are some for tour-level matches before that, and there are stats for many qualifying matches from the last few years.
+These might not be kept quite as current as the match results for the remainder of 2015.